ptrjst/flashcards/JavaScript/JavaScript.md

 # JavaScript

 JavaScript is a scripting language created by Brendan Eich to run in web browsers for creating dynamic websites.
-Today, it's used server-side via technologies such as Node.js.
+Today, it's also used server-side via technologies such as Node.js.

 ### What are the three core global objects?